ValleyDragon888/ValleyDragon888/README.md

 **Hot takes 🔥**
 - Gradle sucks.
 (This isn't really a hot take).
 - Gradle reallly sucks.
+- I can't think of any more hot takes.

 At the moment, I'm:
 - Staying away from Kotlin/Gradle (Rant beginning...)